Bryan Hearne: Career

 Hearne took a hiatus from the music industry to focus on his newly appointed role as a father, and after being reinspired to sing from meeting his wife, a writer and poet by the name of Daishaundra Nycole Loving, he returned to music with a new name.
 Known simply now as Hearne, his last name, he provides a soulful R&B sound with a rough edge.
 In 2020, Hearne released the 'I Won't Move' EP, a social project with deep rap and poetry that speaks a message about love, by any means necessary.

-Bryan Hearne was later married Daishaundra, and In 2021, they won the Martin Luther King Jr. Spirit Award from Columbia Basin College for Hearne's 'I Won't Move' EP, as well as Daishaundra's poetry and their combined activism and artistic expression through their non-profit organization Urban Poets Society, that supports men, women and children of the BIPOC community through healing spaces and spoken word events.
+Bryan Hearne later married Daishaundra, and in 2021, they won the Martin Luther King Jr. Spirit Award from Columbia Basin College for Hearne's 'I Won't Move' EP, as well as Daishaundra's poetry and their combined activism and artistic expression through their non-profit organization Urban Poets Society, that supports men, women and children of the BIPOC community through healing spaces and spoken word events.
 Since 2019, he was the co-CEO of the non-profit organization Urban Poets Society.